Natujenge/natujenge-oyf-guide/apis/part-0-introduction.md

     - Cache
     - Reading logs

 ## Deliverables

+In your groups, you are meant to appreciate above concepts and apply them in the below challenge:

-- Create APIs that interact with the database
+- Create APIs that interact with the database and apply the above concepts they learnt:
+    + Get object or objects
+    + Create object API
+    + Update object API
+    + Delete object API
+    + Filter or search [Bonus]
-- Deploy them on VM using docker-compose or on a Kubernetes cluster
+- Deploy their services on VM using docker-compose or on a Kubernetes cluster:
+    - DB Service
+    - API Service
+    - Web App [Bonus]
+        - Add a page on their tax web app to consume the new APIs